t-lo/mailserver/README.md

    All other settings are set to sane defaults.
    Basic help is provided for all settings; review and update as you see fit.

-**Create A DNS entry for your mail server**
+**Create DNS record for your mail server**

-Go to your DNS service provider and create a DNS entry for `HOSTNAME` pointing to your server's IP.
+Go to your DNS service provider and create a Host DNS record ("A record") for `HOSTNAME` pointing to your server's IP.
+This must be done prior to the mailserver's first run to successfully request letsencrypt certificates for `HOSTNAME`.

 **Start server**